Defunctland

-Defunctland is an ongoing YouTube web series that documents the history of discontinued amusement parks and amusement park attractions, created and hosted by Kevin Perjurer.
+Defunctland is a video documentary series about the history of discontinued amusement parks and amusement park attractions, created and hosted by Kevin Perjurer, a pseudonymous man living in Florida.
 The show presents the history and downfall of theme parks and attractions from around the world, most notably those of Disney, Universal, and Six Flags.
-The show premiered on February 15, 2017, and has been praised for its extensive research and television-quality production values.

-The channel has amassed over 1.4 million subscribers as of June 2025.
+The channel has amassed over 2 million subscribers as of June 2025.
 The success of Defunctland led to two spin-offs: Debunkedland and DefunctTV, both of which premiered in 2018.
+In 2024, the Defunctland series was nominated for Peabody Award in the "Interactive & Immersive" category.

 VR Park

 Initially, the Defunctland YouTube series was meant to be a showcase for attractions that would be a part of a virtual theme park of the same name.
-Soon after starting the channel in 2017, Perjurer uploaded a video called "Defunctland VR: The Sorcerer's Hat" to show off the initial prototype of the park.
+Soon after starting the channel in 2017, Perjurer uploaded a video titled "Defunctland VR: The Sorcerer's Hat" to show off the initial prototype of the park.
 While volunteers with knowledge of virtual reality environments did sign up, progress has been considered relatively slow.

 About a year later, Perjurer made a post on his website about the VR Park to explain that it was still happening, as well as show off some of the progress up to that point.
 A video was uploaded in January 2021, showing a virtual reality version of 20,000 Leagues Under the Sea: Submarine Voyage, as well as other parts of the park.